jhels/deform-/README.md

 ## To-do

-* Add rescaling on final_curve so it goes between [-1,1].
+* Add linear interpolation between index values. e.g. index input of, say, 5.6, returns the value `0.4 * f(5) + 0.6 * f(6)`.
-* Add Infinite Linear Oversampling.

-Suggested approaches to both of these in testing/deform_float.cpp.
+* Add Infinite Linear Oversampling to resolve aliasing issues.
+Suggested approach to this in testing/deform_float.cpp.

-* Add attributes to [lib.deform\~] so max degree of polynomial, coefficient range, function sequence length, and random seed can be set.
+* Add attributes to [lib.deform\~] so number of polynomial pieces in spline, and random seed, can be set in the object.

 ## Build